Saints Row IV: Plot

-Zinyak responds by having the Steelport simulation flooded with copies of gang members the Boss faced in the past, which causes Kinzie to suspect he is drawing them from the memories of someone else who has fought them.
-The Boss quickly deduces that the Zin abducted Johnny Gat (Daniel Dae Kim), who was supposedly killed years ago, but is the only other Saint who was in the gang longer than them.
-Despite concerns of their partners, the Boss rescues Gat from his own simulated nightmare; a recreation of Aisha's murder.
-Reuniting with his friends, Gat explains that Zinyak captured him years ahead of Earth's invasion, believing he could have thwarted it on his own.
-With this, Johnny officially rejoins the Saints.
+Zinyak responds by having the Steelport simulation flooded with replicas of gang members the Boss faced before, which causes Kinzie to suspect he is drawing them from the memories of someone else who has fought them.
+The Boss deduces that the Zin abducted Johnny Gat (Daniel Dae Kim), who was supposedly killed years ago, but is the only other Saint who was in the gang longer than them.
+Despite concerns from their allies, the Boss ventures into Gat's own simulated nightmare—a recreation of Aisha's murder—and helps him escape.
+Reuniting with his friends, Gat explains that Zinyak had captured him years ahead of Earth's invasion, believing he could have thwarted it on his own, and officially rejoins the Saints.

 The Saints soon rally inside the simulation to confront Zinyak, only for Kinzie to be captured in the real world by Zin forces.
-Discovering that Keith betrayed them, the Boss confronts him and learns he did so in exchange for the Zin restoring Earth.
-With the help of Roddy Piper, the Boss rescues Keith from his own nightmare world.
-The Boss reveals that Keith has been tricked, and convinces him to rejoin the Saints.
-Learning where Kinzie was taken, the Boss rescues her from her personal nightmare; the 50's simulation, controlled by a recreated Cyrus Temple.
-With the Saints back in operations, Kinzie formulates a plan to board Zinyak's ship by overloading the Steelport simulation to create an opening.
+Discovering that Keith betrayed them, the Boss confronts him and learns he did so in exchange for the Zin restoring the Earth.
+With the help of Roddy Piper, the Boss rescues Keith from his own nightmare world and reveals that he has been tricked, convincing Keith to rejoin the Saints.
+Learning where Kinzie was taken, the Boss rescues her from her personal nightmare—another 1950s sitcom simulation, controlled by a recreated Cyrus Temple.

-Upon the Saints achieving this, the Boss boards Zinyak's ship, steals power armor that emulates the powers from the simulation, and uses it to kill Zinyak in front of the Zin, seizing control of their empire.
+With the Saints back in operation, Kinzie formulates a plan to board Zinyak's ship by overloading the Steelport simulation to create an opening.
+Upon the Saints achieving this, the Boss boards Zinyak's ship, steals power armor that emulates their powers from the simulation, and uses it to kill Zinyak in front of the Zin, seizing control of their empire.
 The game's ending depends on the number of optional "Loyalty" missions completed.
 If any of them were omitted, the Boss plans for the Saints to conquer a new homeworld, starting the "Saints Empire."
-Otherwise, the Saints learn they can restore the Earth using time-travel, learning Zinyak has captured several historical figures and placed them in suspended animation.
-The Boss decides to awaken one of them from stasis, namely 19th-century writer Jane Austen (Eden Riegel), whom the Saints leader is a fan of, and who reveals herself as the game's narrator once she awakens.
+Otherwise, the Saints learn they can restore the Earth using time travel, after discovering that Zinyak has captured several historical figures and placed them in suspended animation.
+The Boss decides to awaken one of them from stasis, namely 19th-century writer Jane Austen (Eden Riegel), whom they are a fan of, and who reveals herself as the game's narrator once she awakens.